 A flexible schedule could include one or a combination of these accommodations:

-- Part-time work hours, job sharing, adjustments in the start or end of work hours, compensation time, or “makeup” of missed time.
+- Part-time work hours, job sharing, adjusted start or end times, or the ability to make up missed time.

-- Time off for medical appointments, flexible use of vacation time, and additional unpaid or administrative leave for treatment.
+- Time off for medical appointments, flexible use of vacation time, and additional leave for treatment.

 Work Environment